nickest14/Leetcode-golang/README.md

 #### 1395.
 Count Number of Teams
 #### 1400.
 Construct K Palindrome Strings
 #### 1405.
 Longest Happy String
+#### 1415.
+The k-th Lexicographical String of All Happy Strings of Length n
 #### 1497.
 Check If Array Pairs Are Divisible by k
 #### 1508.
 Range Sum of Sorted Subarray Sums
 #### 1530.
 Number of Good Leaf Nodes Pairs